 As illustrated in the plot above, for seeds 5 and 123, versions B1 and B achieved equal correlation values, whereas version B2 demonstrated poorer performance.
 Conversely, for seeds 23, 114, and 127, versions B2 and B achieved the highest correlation values.

-Moreover, seeds 51, 85, 101, 108, and 132 indicated that version B achieved the highest correlation values exclusively.
+Moreover, for seeds 51, 85, 101, 108, and 132 version B achieved the highest correlation values exclusively.
 However, seeds 37 and 93 yielded the worst correlation results for version B. The latter seems unusual, since version B incorporates both versions B1 and B2 and should therefore perform at least as well as the better of the two versions.

-EMD-19195 –
+EMD-19195

 Contrary to the previous map, a smaller number of test rounds (9 out of 20) for this map exhibited an insignificant correlation difference of less than 0.005.
 Of these, five seeds yielded equal results across all versions and were therefore excluded from the plot.